Babtai: History

 Babtai were mentioned in 1394 in Die Littauischen Wegeberichte of crusaders as patrimony (kiemas Baptindorf).
 Most likely the same place was mentioned in the report of Teutonic spies - "von dannen czu Bapto j mile" in 1386.
 In 1394 few homesteads were known, big gates were mentioned.
 Since the end of 15th century till 18th century Babtai was a domain of the Grand Duke of Lithuania.
 In 16th century and 17th century Babtai was a vivid trade center.
 Situated on the historic road from Kaunas to Riga, it played a role in the trade between Lithuania and Livonia.
 In 1672 the first Babtai church was built.
 Since 1777 parish school was operating.
 In 1732 Babtai town got a privilege to arrange weekly markets.

 In 1792, the town received Magdeburg rights and coat of arms.
 Babtai suffered from frequent fires.
 The town declined after construction of railways.

+At the turn of 1918 and 1919, the mostly Polish inhabitants of the Babtai commune sent a resolution to Kaunas, declaring that they would neither pay taxes nor recognize mobilization decreed by the Lithuanian government.
+In response, the Lithuanian government sent troops to Babtai, which enforced compliance through arrests and penalties.

 About 300 to 400 Jews of Babtai and Vandžiogala were executed in a mass execution between August 28 and September 2, 1941.
 This crime was perpetrated by an Einsatzgruppen of Germans helped by local collaborants.